Azure/azure-uamqp-c/readme.md

 # uAMQP

-`uAMQP` is a general purpose C library for AMQP 1.0.
+`uAMQP` is a C library for AMQP 1.0 communication to Azure Cloud Services.

 The goals are: